O-Capitao/synthple/docs/README.md

 7f -> hexadecimal for 127 - 128 notes in total in the MIDI spec

+### Ticks:
+In the MIDI specification, and in most DAW software, the smallest unit of metric timing is expressed in "ticks", which is to say, partial units of a beat.
+Commonly the number of ticks used is 480 or 960 parts per quarter note.

 ### Message struct:
 80/90 -> note off/ on    |    4 bit for velocity

 ### Notes vs Freq
 https://pages.mtu.edu/~suits/NoteFreqCalcs.html